Carla Maria Gomes

 Carlos Sangreman Proença (ISEG, ULisboa)

-This thesis aims to analyse the effects of farmland deals on local communities in two study sites in Northern Mozambique.
-I seek to explore the dynamics brought about by new agribusiness investments through the perspective of environmental justice scholarship and qualitative methods.
+This thesis aimed to analyse the effects of farmland deals on local communities in two study sites in Northern Mozambique.
+It sought to explore the dynamics brought about by new farmland investments, through the perspective of environmental justice.

 |Cenários climáticos e desafios societais para as zonas costeiras: co-criação de conhecimento e governança adaptativa||VIII Encontro da Rede Brasil-Portugal de Investigações Costeiras - Saindo da Zona de Conforto: a Interdisciplinaridade das Zonas Costeiras||21/09/2018|